 Comanche & Indian Gap Railroad

 The Comanche & Indian Gap Railroad is a private track located in Priddy, Texas.
-It was build by Roy Pickard and family and friends.
+It was built by Roy Pickard and family and friends.

 From Brian, posted on Chaski.org: